robertwenner/comics/doc/checks.md

 Spellchecks the given comic.
 Inkscape has built-in spell checking, but doesn't know which texts are in which language.
-Inkscape also doesn't check comic meta data.
+Inkscape also doesn't check comic metadata.
 Hence this check.

 You can configure words to be ignored either in the spell checker (so that they are ignored whenever you spellcheck anything; see below), in the main